Golden Bridges School’s

 About Golden Bridges School

 Golden Bridges School is a non-sectarian urban farm school.
 The school provides a place-based, nature-inspired education based on the teachings of Rudolf Steiner.
 Our developmentally appropriate early childhood curriculum emphasizes ecology, free play, practical work, story telling, and the arts.
-Kindergarteners at Golden Bridges spend three full days outdoors, one day hiking, and two days on the school’s farm, where they learn to grow their own food and tend chickens.
+Kindergarteners at Golden Bridges spend three full days outdoors, one day hiking, and two days on the school’s farm, where they learn to grow their own food and tend chickens, ducks and rabbits.
 Currently serving students in pre-k through third grade, we are located in the excelsior district of San Francisco.